-Student Regent nominees are selected through elections held by UA campus student organizations.
+Student Regent and Student Commissioner nominees are selected through elections held by UA campus student organizations.
 Elections must be held by February 15, 2021.

 Campus student associations are responsible for forwarding election results and application material to the Board of Regents' Office by March 1, 2021.

 The appointment term is June 1, 2021 through May 31, 2023.

 1. campus election certification

 2. names of candidates in campus election and vote tally

 4. proof of cumulative 2.5 G.P.A.